Taiwan Itinerary: the Ultimate Taiwan travel guide!

 Days 5 to 7: Taichung and Sun Moon Lake

 After a few days of exploring Taipei, it’s time to head south to Taichung, Taiwan’s second largest city.
 Taichung is busy and colourful and was a surprise hit in our Taiwan itinerary!
-It’s also the gateway for the immensely popular Sun Moon Lake, one of Taiwan’s most popular tourist attractions.
+There are lots of things to do Taichung and it is also the gateway for the immensely popular Sun Moon Lake, one of Taiwan’s most popular tourist attractions.

 Where to Stay in Taichung